-We are also grateful to The Procter & Gamble Company, USA and its subsidiaries for their invaluable support in terms of access to the latest information/knowledge in the field of research & development for products, ingredients and technologies; timely inputs to exceptional marketing strategies; and the goodwill of its world-renowned trademarks and superior brands.
+We are grateful to The Procter & Gamble Company, USA and its subsidiaries for their invaluable support in terms of access to the latest information and knowledge in the field of research & development for products, ingredients and technologies; timely inputs to exceptional marketing strategies; and the goodwill of its world-renowned Trademarks and superior brands.
+We are proud to acknowledge this unstinted association that has vastly benefited the Company.